ehrenmann1977/Goip_Voip_SMS_Gateway/README.md

 sms_send
 this file is still not working, i still can not receive the Goip reply for BulkSMS, i get UDP Checksum failed.

+to install the sofia-sip static libray sudo apt install libsofia-sip-ua-dev

+to compile
+gcc your_code.c -lsofia-sip-ua